heremaps/xyz-documentation/docs/cli/index.md

 [![CLI](../assets/images/cli.png)](../assets/images/cli.png)

-!!! tip "Open Source on GitHub"
+!!! tip "HERE CLI on GitHub"
-    HERE CLI will be Open Source, so that other teams and developers like yourself can contribute new functionality and features.
+    [HERE CLI is Open Source](https://github.com/heremaps/here-cli), where developers like yourself can contribute new functionality and features.

 In this section, we'll quickly introduce you to the HERE CLI, how to install it and how to make the most of it while working on your project.